GitoTek/Software-Quality-Handbook-Group11/readme-content/code-reviews.md

 ## Pull request

-Every merge to develop MUST go through a PR
+Every merge to develop MUST go through a PR <br>
-A lead dev or an architect will review your code and make some comment to it.
+A lead dev or an architect will review your code and make some comment to it. <br>
 The purpose of it is to keep the code quality as good as possible.

 ### How to make a good PR